 Our flights are booked, movers are scheduled, routes are planned for hub’s + grandpa’s journey across Canada.. we get a call from our contractor two weeks before we are set to take off.. ‘sooo how set in stone are your plans in coming here!?’
 Why we didn’t learn from this after our last renovation I don’t know, but we again moved into an incomplete renovation.
-So in our experience always give an extra week.. or four in our case.
-There will ALWAYS be setbacks.
+Thankfully it was just the finishing touches left, but always give an extra week.. if not two as there will ALWAYS be setbacks.

 9. Hire ONE Person to Manage Your Project

 We toyed with the idea of generalling this renovation from afar.. and though we did butt heads on occasion with our contractor I am so glad we decided to use one and use one that had great references and a solid team behind him.
 Though we have lived through a couple home renovations and had a good sense of the process, having one person to manage the project and oversee the work being done in our opinion is definitely the way to go!
 Their knowledge of the process surpasses anything you may think you know and they always have their own ‘secret’ tricks of the trade to make your home a unique one.